boytchev/disfigure/docs/userguide.md

 The *slice* function defines a slice of a figure &ndash; this is a part of the figure that is dressed in given material.
 Parameters *from* and *to* define the start and the end of the slice, measure in meters.
-By default a slice is horizontal, thus *from* and *to* denote distance from the ground.
+By default, a slice is horizontal, thus *from* and *to* denote distance from the ground.
 The optional *options* parameter provides additional properties for the slice like their orientation &ndash; [see it](../examples/extras-clothes-slice.html),